 Brita filters can come as fittings to tap faucets or be part of pitcher jugs or water bottles.
 People with concerns about germs or chemicals in tap water may use these filters to remove the components of the water that may affect its taste, smell, or safety.

-Water filters vary in design depending on their purpose, and there is currently no single type that can filter out everything.
+Water filters vary in design depending on their purpose, and there is currently

 The taste of tap water varies slightly among water treatment systems and depends on the water’s source.
 This variety occurs because the concentration of components in the water differs from sample to sample.
 Brita provide different filtration options that can change how water tastes.